 If you’re short on budget or just want to put your extra milk jugs to use, why not build a milk jug bird feeder?

 It is effortless and works very well attracting birds to your backyard.
-All you need is a milk jug, of course, and few other materials that usually you have in your house.
+All you need is a milk jug, of course, and few other materials that usually you have in your house as available machinery.

 In the process, you get to have fun crafting it and also recycle your unused milk bottles.